hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   Also now runtime asm script file line number reporting on error, is enabled only in debug builds and not release build.

+#### 20221027++

+Allow byte value indexing into available data.

+Start on allowing element value indexing into a given data.

 ### TODO